 Your studies at CIC may be affected by an illness or serious circumstance beyond your control that prevents or affects your preparation or performance in an assessment.

-You need to let your trainers and the college know as soon as possible of any adverse circumstances.
-Please note, you will be asked to provide supporting evidence to support your claim.
+You must inform your trainers and the college as soon as possible of any adverse circumstances that may have affected your performance.

 Please note that a credit transfer approval may impact on the duration of a students’ CoE and term timetable.